 What is GRP Material?

 GRP stands for Glass Reinforced Plastic.
-It is also called fibreglass, composite plastic and FRP.
+It is also called fibreglass, composite plastic or FRP.
 It is strong, extremely light and highly versatile.
-GRP behaves differently to the conventional thermoplastics that are commonly used in everyday items.
-This means that it has properties which make it an extremely useful material for a huge range of applications within many industries.
+GRP behaves differently to the conventional thermoplastics that are used in everyday items.
+This means that it has properties that are useful for a range of applications within many industries.

 What is FRP?